Contributed By Arnold & Porter

 There is no generic substitution by community pharmacists in the UK, and the Medicines Act 1968 requires the particular product prescribed to be dispensed.
 However, in general, doctors are encouraged to prescribe products using their international non-proprietary name (INN).
 Where a product is prescribed by its INN, the pharmacist may dispense any product that meets the specifications/INN described, and is likely to select the lowest-cost product.
 Generic substitution is standard practice in the hospital context.

-There are no specific rules governing medical apps in UK.
-Standalone software and medical apps that meet the definition of a medical device will be regulated as medical devices, and are required to be UKCA-marked.
+There are no specific legal provisions governing medical apps in UK.
+Standalone software and medical apps that meet the definition of a medical device will be regulated as medical devices, and are required to be UKCA-marked (or EU CE marked).
+Developers should also comply with the MHRA’s various guidance on software or artificial intelligence as a medical device (if applicable), the UK government’s Code of practice for app store operators and app developers and the ICO’s guidance on compliance with data privacy rules.

 Physicians can, and do, provide medical attention remotely in the UK, including through mobile devices.
 However, there are currently no specific or separate rules for telemedicine.
 Under English law, the provision of telemedicine services constitutes the provision of healthcare, which is a regulated activity under the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, subject to the supervision of the Care Quality Commission, which is the independent regulator of health and social care services in England.